bmericd/Fibabanka-Spring-Boot-Bootcamp-Project/README.md

 As can be seen, the cart_status of the cart with the id of 1 changed from false to true.

 ![Checkout Data1](Pictures/CheckoutData1.PNG)

+# Running the Project

+### Prerequisites

+- Java version 11 or higher
+- Java compiler
+- PostgreSQL
+- Databases created named fibainventory, fibashopping in PostgreSQL

+After downloading the three different project flies; commerce, shopping and inventory, each project must be running to request any api calls from the commmerce application.